Create your first Confidential Space environment

 / WORKLOAD_CONTAINER_NAME

-15. Make sure all parties audit the Docker image and verify that it's trustworthy before authorizing its use.
+12. Make sure all parties audit the Docker image and verify that it's trustworthy before authorizing its use.

 Authorize the workload

 With the workload approved by both parties, Alex and Bola need to add Google Cloud Attestation as a provider to their workload identity pools.
-The provider specifies the attestation service to use, and the properties the workload must match for it to be allowed to operate on the Alex or Bola's data.
+The provider specifies the attestation service to use, and the properties the workload must match for it to be allowed to operate on Alex's or Bola's data.
 If a malicious actor changes the Docker image, or alters another measured property, the workload is denied access.

 This guide uses attribute mappings to provide direct resource access to the workload based on the image digest.
 However, for other situations you may prefer to use service account impersonation to access the resources.
 See External workload access to learn more.